-Before using atazanavir, tell your doctor if you have liver disease, hepatitis, kidney disease (or if you are on dialysis), diabetes, a bleeding disorder, high cholesterol, a bleeding disorder, heart problems, or if you have ever used a protease inhibitor in the past.
+Before using atazanavir, tell your doctor if you have liver disease, hepatitis, kidney disease (or if you are on dialysis), diabetes, a bleeding disorder, high cholesterol, heart problems, or if you have ever used a protease inhibitor in the past.

 Atazanavir is an antiviral medication in a group of HIV medicines called protease (PRO-tee-ayz) inhibitors.
 Atazanavir prevents human immunodeficiency virus (HIV) cells from multiplying in your body.